ErpNetDocs/tech/modules/logistics/inventory/execute-store-orders-function/store-order-rows-execution-algorithm.md

-# Store order rows execution algorithm
+# Store Order Rows Execution Algorithm

 This algorithm is applied when there are many unfulfilled Store orders or products going in and out of the store.
-The purpose is to create Transactions, fulfilling the orders as correctly as possible .
+The purpose is to create Transactions, fulfilling the orders as correctly as possible.
 The idea behind the algorithm is that the system automatically defines which Store orders should be fulfilled and what part of them - automatically, without user interference.
 This allows faster processing of the issue and receipt transactions, especially when the data (orders and products) volume is large.

 The starting data for the algorithm is two lists: